uoft-tapp/tapp-cp/README.md

 ### daemon.json

 Some of the security offered by docker containers is that docker sets up a private "bridge" network that the containers use to communicate.
-For instance, in the docker-compose.yml file a `link` stanza allows rails to connect to postgress over this private network.
+For instance, in the docker-compose.yml file a `link` stanza allows rails to connect to postgres over this private network.
 An intruder that penetrates the host cannot see the postgress server even though the rails container can!

 The bad news is that to do this Docker has to guess some parameters of this private network, for instance what IP addresses to use.
 These are set in a file called `daemon.json`